alpqr/qrhinanovg/README.md

 Won't build with older Qt versions, although the integration and the QWindow-based example could be backported.

+For a higher level, Qt-style API that completely wraps NanoVG, check out https://github.com/QUItCoding/qnanopainter which currently contains the a slightly modified version of the code here as an experimental option.

+In contrast, this repo and the examples here focus on directly working with the NanoVG API (no wrappers) while rendering to any QRhi-based render target.

 This NanoVG adaptation is somewhat different from others since a plain nvgBeginFrame/EndFrame is not suitable.

+Usage:

 ```
 NanoVG vg;